Sustainability

 AspectManagement Strategy

-• Improve construction engineering efficiency with BIM technology
+• Optimizing construction engineering efficiency through the use of BIM technology

 • Modularization of equipment and room types

-• Introduce the ecological construction method and permeable pavement design
+• Implementation of ecological methods and permeable green pavement design

-• Implement ISO 14001 Environmental Management System and ISO 50001 Energy Management System certification
+• ISO 14001 Environmental Management System and ISO 50001 Energy Management System Certifications

 Raw Material Resource Management